KacperOdzimek/SimpleGameEngine/Docs.md

 ```
 Such code creates a collider with the ``"player"`` preset.

 You can modify this configuration so it suits your needs, but keep in mind that while you can have as many collision presets as you want, the body_types number is restricted to 14, and the bodies values must be in the range \[0, 13].

+Note that you don't have to define the response for each body in the preset.
+Not specified ones will automaticaly become ``ignore``.

 # Audio System
 There are 3 ways of playing a sound in the SGE: